pautva/co-creation-toolkit/src/content/drafts/geo3d-viewer-builder.md

 ### Target Audience

-*  **Geological Model Builders:** Professionals who create and use 3D geological models.
+*  **Geological Model Builders / Geomodellers:** Professionals who create and use 3D geological models.
-*  **Reservoir Engineers:** Engineers who need access to 3D models for resource assessment and management.
+*  **Reservoir Engineers:** Engineers who use 3D geological models to simulate dynymic processes for resource assessment and management.
 *  **Researchers and Students:** Individuals who require access to geological data for research and educational purposes.
 *  **Data Publishers:** Individuals who want to publish geological models that were previously only available in specialised formats like GOCAD.
 *  **Decision Makers:** People who will rely on the models when making decisions in different projects.